 With fewer regulations than HRAs, employers are free to reimburse a wide range of expenses with a health stipend.

-Examples of what might be reimbursable under a health stipend include:
+Examples of what can be considered reimbursable under a health stipend include the following:

 - Vision insurance premiums